pballent/hia-covid/index.md

 ### GOOGLE MOBILITY DATA
 - Reports from Google from Google maps data, reported aggregated at the county level as a time series
 - Data is updated daily, I manually downloaded the CSV files
-- Data is geocoded using Counth-Level FIPS codes
+- Data is geocoded using county-Level FIPS codes
 - Data is not reported for all counties, and this changes over time
 - Data gap for ~50% of counties in mid-August to early September in many of the measures that I reached out to Google to ask about
 - Variables of interest are percent change in activity from baseline in various settings (work, shopping, home, etc.) The most consistently reported was time at home spent relative to baseline, which was generally elevated (although not everywhere!)